 - CrossCountry Mortgage

 - Sebonic Financial

 How We Compare Mortgage Rates

-These loans are not insured by a goverment agency.
-In practical terms, that means that you can avoid private mortgage insurance (PMI) entirely, if your downpayment is at least 20% of purchase price.
+These loans are not insured by a government agency.
+In practical terms, that means you can avoid private mortgage insurance (PMI) entirely if your downpayment is at least 20% of purchase price.
 On average, PMI increases your monthly payment between $60-$90.

 Fixed Rate Mortgages (FRM) are the most common sort of home loan, and the most straightforward to understand.
 As the name implies, their interest rate remains the same during the entire period of the loan repayment, making it easier to budget.
 This is especially convenient if you plan on staying in your house and keeping the same mortgage for many years.
 Fixed Rate Mortgages are traditionally made for terms of 15 or 30 years, but some lenders may also offer 10 or 20 year periods as well.
 Mortgage lenders offering Fixed Rate Loans oftentimes require at least a 10-20% down payment (percentage of the house purchase price paid upfront by the borrower), and applicants must have good to excellent credit, as well as be able to prove their financial stability in order to qualify.

 Adjustable Rate Mortgages (ARM) are a less popular option, in which purchasing a home is initially made more affordable thanks to lower downpayments and mortgage rates.
 Generally speaking, rates remain low and set for a specific period of time, and then are reset at fixed times, according to market rates.
 If you're being offered a 3/1 or 5/1 ARM, the first number corresponds to the period in which the rate will remain fixed, and the second number indicates the frequency of adjustment in years.
 So, a 3/1 ARM keeps the same rate for three years, and beginning on the fourth year, the rate changes according to the market every subsequent year.